kevinburke/gitopen/readme.md

 # Gitopen

-This is a convenience script to open one of your remote URL's in your default browser.
+This is a convenience script to open the repo corresponding to a Git remote URL in your default browser.

 ### Usage